Offshore Helicopter Services

-CHC operates a mixed fleet of helicopters on behalf of more than 10 major customers.
-Annually they transport around 200,000 men and women to and from offshore oil and gas platforms from bases at Aberdeen, Norwich and Sumburgh airports.
-Babcock also operates two specialist Search and Rescue (SAR) aircraft to support the Oil and Gas industry.
+OHS operates a mixed fleet of helicopters on behalf of a small number of energy industry customers.
+Annually they transport around 200,000 passengers to and from offshore oil and gas platforms from bases at Aberdeen and Sumburgh airports.
+OHS also operates two specialist Search and Rescue (SAR) aircraft to support the Oil and Gas industry.
 These two AW139 helicopters are based at Aberdeen airport and equipped with specialist search and rescue equipment and provide 24-hour SAR coverage for the central North Sea.

 Bond Offshore Helicopters became a Babcock International Group company when Babcock acquired the Avincis group in May 2014.
 In September 2021, Babcock sold its oil and gas aviation business to CHC Group.
+CHC were instructed to divest OHS following a UK Competitions and Markets Authority investigation into the purchase & proposed merger of the two UK companies.
+The company was subsequently sold to the owner of South African aviation company Ultimate Aviation.

 History

 David Bond (1920–1977), founder of the Bond company, was a wartime Lancaster pilot (90 Squadron) who set up his own company in 1946 and flew Austers, Lancastrians and Halifaxes for air taxis and charter work.
 He switched to helicopters in 1953 and was involved in crop-spraying in Jamaica and Honduras, surveying in Algeria, and flying for Marley Tiles before launching the company which was to become Bond Aviation.